 Being organized means having quick and easy access to all the tools used for effective brand management.
 Keep a close eye on who is talking or writing about your organization by constantly monitoring social media and leveraging tools like Google alerts when anyone mentions your company name, your products, your service, or even the leaders in your organization.
 Stay current with the software and services powerful brands are using to manage their brands.

 The same principle applies to brand materials.
 A short and simple path to files from logos and imagery to product outlines and press releases gives the ability to easily send files to important contacts.
 Provide your teams with the access to critical collateral, eliminating bottlenecks with locating what they need.
-A BM will be able to rest easy with a central library of brand collateral that they can control.
+A brand manager will be able to rest easy with a central library of brand collateral that they can control.

 Be in the Know

 Brand management doesn’t work in a vacuum.
-Knowing what’s happening within the industry is extremely important to a BM.
+Knowing what’s happening within the industry is extremely important to a brand manager.
 The world is adopting more and more technology by the second, and spotting new trends to implement into brand strategies can help grow a company’s reach and reputation.
 Following blogs covering your industry, the tech sector and marketing trends is invaluable.
 Research leads to inspiration and will keep organizations looking fresh.

 Stay Ahead of the Pack